arya-upm/mVARbox/README.md

 ## Start-up

+To get a fresh copy of mVARbox, clone the git repository located [here](https://github.com/cristobal-GC/mVARbox).
+You can also [download](https://github.com/cristobal-GC/mVARbox/archive/refs/heads/main.zip) it directly.

 Add permanently the main folder of the toolbox to the matlab path.

 To start-up with mVARbox, type 'setmVARboxPath' to automatically add the whole toolbox to the matlab path.
 Once finished, type 'unsetmVARboxPath' to remove the toolbox from the path.